symotedz/web-analytics-system/info/systemarchitect.md

    - **Academic Management Microservice:**
      - Manages student information, assessments, and academic records.
      - Integrates with the data analysis module for statistical insights.
+     - generate detailed spreadsheet and PDF report forms, transcript, etc
+     - Enter assesment results via the app from the comfort of the home

    - **Billing and Payment Microservice:**
      - Handles billing, fee transactions, and integrates with the payment gateway.